 The war diaries include details of the unit's activities, often on a daily basis.
 While not personal diaries, they do often refer to individuals and in some cases offer personal insights into life (and inevitably death) on the front line.

 We have digitised around 1.5 million pages of war diaries so far, and will be releasing them throughout this year as part of First World War 100, our centenary programme.
 Digitising the most popular segment of one of most popular record series will allow researchers around the world to access the diaries, and has given us the opportunity to embark on a hugely exciting crowdsourcing project, Operation War Diary.

-This first batch of unit war diaries reveals the real-time account of the first three cavalry (WO 95/1096 to WO 95/1156) and the first seven infantry divisions (WO 95/1227 to WO 95/1670) who were part of the first wave of British army troops deployed in France and Flanders.
+We've published the unit war diaries for the cavalry divisions and the first 33 infantry divisions online (catalogue references WO 95/1096 to WO 95/1226, and WO 95/1227 to WO 95/2431 inclusive).
 They cover the entire period of the units’ involvement in the war, from their arrival on the front to their departure at the end of the war.Back to First World War